 What about cooling equipment?

-When it comes to air conditioning, the BTU refers to the amount of energy used to remove the heat from the air.
+When it comes to air conditioning, BTU refers to the amount of energy used to remove the heat from the air per hour (denoted as BTUh).
+As with heating, a higher BTUh number means more power.
+More power means your unit is likely to be more efficient at cooling down your home during the warmer months.

 Does a larger BTU equate to a larger unit?

-You might find it strange to know that even small furnaces and air conditioners can have high numbers.
+You might find it interesting to know that many modern small furnaces and air conditioners will actually have quite high BTU numbers.
+Larger, older units may actually have smaller BTU numbers and be more inefficient at heating and cooling.

 What # should you be looking for in your replacement HVAC system?

-The standard whole-home HVAC systems range between 60,000 to 80,000 BTU and above.
+Standard whole-home HVAC systems range between 60,000 to 80,000 BTU and above.
 The bigger your home, the higher number you’re going to want.
-That being said, every HVAC system is different so there’s no one-size-fits-all solution.
-The power you need for your individual home depends on a few things:
+That being said, every HVAC system is different so there’s not really a one-size-fits-all solution.
+The power you need for your individual home depends on a few different things:

 Not sure what size is right for your home?
 No worries, that’s what we’re here for.
 Give us a call so our experienced HVAC technicians can help you figure out the perfect size for your home.